 Following on from the new Google Fit app, Wear OS also incorporates changes to Fit, which is now integrated as a swipe in from the left.
 You can see current activity levels based on Move Minutes and Heart Points, and it’s also possible to start a new workout from this screen too.
 In the screenshots, the circular progress dials seen in the new Google Fit app appear on the watch, in a similar fashion to Apple’s Activity rings on the Apple Watch.

-Google plans to send the new Wear OS version out over the coming month, but has not given a precise date, and also warned that features will vary depending on not only the watch, but also on the phone’s operating system.
+This update is rolling out as of September 28, but Google also warned that features will vary depending on not only the watch, but also on the phone’s operating system.
 This suggests some older versions of Android may not run all the features we’ve described.
-An update of Wear OS comes at an interesting time, as rumors swirl about a Pixel smartwatch, and the impending arrival of a new Qualcomm chip designed for wearables, replacing the aging Snapdragon Wear 2100.
+An update of Wear OS also comes at an interesting time, as rumors swirl about a Pixel smartwatch, and the impending arrival of a new Qualcomm chip designed for wearables, replacing the aging Snapdragon Wear 2100.

 Watches that won’t get the update